HomeACcessoryKid/life-cycle-manager/README.md

 It will take up to 8 minutes to update, so be patient.

 The emergency mode (see 'how it works') is completly independent of external factors.
-If this ever happens again, we have a plan B in place.
+If this ever happens again, this emergency mode is the plan B we have in place.
 If you feel that you want to [switch over to HAA-OTA](https://github.com/RavenSystem/esp-homekit-devices/wiki/Installation) then this is the moment to verify if it provides the features you are looking for.
 We forked apart some time ago.